thereidfleish/myace/backend/README.md

 Optional query parameters:
 - `upload`
     - Return all comments under a specific upload ID.
 Currently the user may only view comments on their own uploads.
-- `user-type`
+- `courtship`: "friend" | "coach" | "student"
-    - Filter response to comments created by a specific user type.
+    - Filter response to comments created by a specific user.
 The user may only view coach comments on their own uploads.
+TODO: this needs to be fixed

 Response:
 ```json